Anon-Planet/thgtoa/guide.md

 -   Install Qubes OS according to the installation guide:

     -   **If you want to use Tor or VPN over Tor: Check the** "**Enabling system and template updates over the Tor anonymity network using Whonix" during the last step.
 This will force all Qubes OS updates to go through Tor.
 While this will significantly reduce your update speed, it will increase your anonymity from the start.** (If you are having issues connecting to Tor due to censorship or blocking, consider using Tor Bridges as recommended earlier.
-Just follow the tutorial provided here: <https://www.whonix.org/wiki/Bridges> <sup>[[Archive.org]][337]</sup>)
+Just follow the tutorial provided here: <https://www.whonix.org/wiki/Bridges> <sup>[[Archive.org]][337]</sup> <a href="http://dds6qkxpwdeubwucdiaord2xgbbeyds25rbsgr73tbfpqpt4a6vjwsyd.onion/wiki/Bridges"><sup>[Tor Mirror]</sup></a>)

     -   If you want to use Tor over VPN or cannot use any of those, leave it unchecked.